 The structure was commissioned by the Soviet Union in part to show the world their mastery over concrete-pouring.
 In addition to its massive 5,000 seat amphitheater, it includes an ice hall, a small seaport, and a heliport.
 The ice hall closed in 2009, and the concert hall in 2010.

 The hurried construction of the building has begun to show over the past 30 years as the poorly finished rock crumbles.
 The arena is still used from time to time when a large enough event comes to the country, but generally, the huge structure sits empty.
 Locals and tourists still enjoy taking the external steps up to the roof of the hall, which provides a rather stunning view of Tallinn’s skyline.

-As many important buildings in Soviet Union, the design of Linnahall was planned to be also useful during the war time.
+As many important buildings in the Soviet Union, the design of Linnahall was planned to be also useful during wartime.
 The location by the sea and the flat roofs made it a perfect spot for tanks or cannons to cover the whole bay of Tallinn, in case the “evil” Finns would want to conquer the city.

 In 2019 the City of Tallinn announced plans to transform the structure into a conference center, including an opera and concert hall.

 As of 2019, most of the structure is blocked off by safety fences.
 The rooftop, with its magnificent view, is the only part of the building that can be visited.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook